Jill-Chen/rating-app/README.md

-An express app for share manage
+An express app for shareing

 #Requirs:
- * node 0.4.x
+ * node
  * mongodb
  * redis
  * git